 Estimate only.
 Taxes, insurance, PMI/MIP, HOA, lender fees, seller credits, down payment rules, DPA, and approval terms vary by loan program, county, lender, credit, occupancy, and property type.
 Complete an application for exact terms.

-The right path depends on credit, income, down payment, veteran status, property type, occupancy, and long-term plans.
+The right path depends on credit, income, assets, down payment, veteran status, property type, occupancy, program eligibility, and long-term plans.
+Final approval is subject to lender underwriting.

 Strong option for primary homes, second homes, and investment properties with flexible down payment options.